gfrison/gfrison.github.io/_posts/2026-01-31-pull-down-programming-complexity-kubrick.md

 I am implementing a declarative programming language that facilitates the synergy between automatons and humans on software development by forcing AI tools to generate intuitive code and to allow human operators to understand what is in there.
 It is an attempt to lower the barriers by simplifying the programming experience.

-For giving you some reasoning, I will touch various aspects that includes cognitive aspects of problem-solving applied to programming and the role of AI tools such as LRMs on software development.
+For giving you some reasoning, I will touch here various aspects that includes cognitive aspects of problem-solving applied to programming and the role of AI tools such as LRMs on software development.
 I will provide arguments for stating that the accidental complexity of the programming system may worsening the performance of AI generators as well as it affects human developers.

+Maybe you want to read [_"Pull Down Complexity with Kubrick"_](/assets/pull-down/px26.pdf) in PDF?
+{: .notice--primary }

 Started as a _data programming_ language for pairing database queries with programming controls, [Kubrick](https://gfrison.com/kubrick/) may evolve in an advance integrated programming environment with the footprint of a _Jupiter notebook_ and the immediacy of a _spreadsheet_.
 It lets agents to focus on what they want to achieve making easy things easily without expressivity losses.

-To mitigate the lack of solution [productivity](https://www.sciencedirect.com/science/article/abs/pii/0010027788900315) in generators - the way that an optimizer generates deriving combinations of solutions from a set of given axioms - I extended the language for helping agents to cover _combinatorial problems_.
+To mitigate the lack of solution productivity[^productivity] in generators - the way that an optimizer generates deriving combinations of solutions from a set of given axioms - I extended the language for helping agents to cover _combinatorial problems_.
 Think of answer set programming (ASP) but with an eye on integration and usability.

 This is an ongoing project that was the topic of my Master's dissertation _"Programming Language and System for Enhancing AI-Assisted Software Development"_ I defended last December 2025, and it summarized several insights I gathered during my experience in the field.
-I just recently started to open source it and I will gradually share it on [GitHub](https://github.com/gfrison/kubrick).
+I just recently started to open source it and I will gradually share it on GitHub[^kubrick].

-Maybe you want to read [_"Pull Down Complexity with Kubrick"_](/assets/pull-down/px26.pdf) in PDF?
-{: .notice--primary }

 # Cognitive Aspects of Programming